 If misalignment cannot be corrected, a flexible coupler designed to allow some misalignment can be used.
 Flexible couplers that can be used in misaligned applications include SURE-FLEX®, universal, and gear.
 See Figure 13.

 Figure 13.
-Couplers compensate for misalignment of the electric motor and driven load.
+Couplers compensate for the misalignment of the electric motor and driven load.

 All electric motors produce vibration as they rotate.
 This vibration can loosen mechanical and electrical connections.
 Loose mechanical connections generally cause noise and can be easily detected.